infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/dme-arc.md

 Step 8

-: Whilst flying the arc, make sure to comply with all altitude/speed restrictions

-Step 9

 : When you pass the final radial as indicated on the chart, continue the turn to intercept the Final Approach Course